Chammak Challo: Production

-"Chammak Challo" was composed by music duo Vishal–Shekhar and co-composed by Akon who arrived in Mumbai in March 2010 for two days to record it.
+"Chammak Challo" was composed by music duo Vishal–Shekhar and co-composed by Akon who arrived in Mumbai on 8 March 2010 for two days to record it.
+The portion of the song sung by Akon was recorded on 9 March 2010 along with portions of the song Criminal from the same soundtrack.
 Shahrukh Khan, Kareena Kapoor and Ra.One director Anubhav Sinha held a press conference to declare the association of the Grammy-nominated singer with the film. was recorded at the Yash Raj Studios.
 The lyrics were penned by Vishal Dadlani and Niranjan Iyengar.
 The lyrics are primarily in Hindi and Tamil, with a few English lines included.

 Along with the English parts, Akon sang parts of the song in Hindi by himself.
 Hamsika Iyer sang the Hindi and Tamil parts.
+The recording of the song's video was done on 22 December 2010 in front of the then President of Russia, Dmitry Medvedev.
+Hamsika Iyer sang her portion in early 2011.
+Post-recording polishing was done in 2011 for the song.
 According to the music directors, the Senegalese American R&B singer had no problems voicing the Hindi lyrics: "It was really easy for Akon.
 When he came to the studio and we told him that he would have to sing in Hindi too, he got really excited.
 Once he heard the lines, he started singing fluently.
 It took him only three (to) four hours to learn...he picked up everything so well," said Shekhar.
-The song is produced by Giorgio Tuinfort, who produced Gwen Stefani's The Sweet Escape, featuring Akon.
+The song is produced by Giorgio Tuinfort, who produced Gwen Stefani's "The Sweet Escape", featuring Akon.

 The remix version by DJ Khushi was a club mix with more electronic sounds, dholki and vocal effects.
 Khushi was referred to Khan by the Moranis for remixing the song; Khushi made a demo and sent it to Khan who was impressed by it and told him to complete the track.
 In an interview, Khushi said: "Remixing 'Chammak Challo' was not just an amazing and an exciting experience but it also came with a lot of responsibility to make a track that complements the song as it was already a very big hit even before the release."

+The song faced controversy when the initial version was leaked on the internet on 30 May 2011.
+This leak was a complete full-length song, and the initial recording of it.
+The background flute in this leaked version was louder and more prominent than in the final version, and the flute was also played in several extra places, the music did not sound polished and instead felt rough and harsh in some places in the song, and the female portion sung by Hamsika Iyer was not there.
+The third verse of the song, sung by Hamsika Iyer in the final version, was completely missing, and the music continued to play as a placeholder, while instead of the female chorus that followed the third verse, the same chorus by Akon was repeated again, in the leaked version.